This One-Pan Bacon and Broccoli Pasta recipe is filling, but light. And super flavorful. Plus, you only need one pan, so clean up is crazy easy!

 I’m really looking forward to tonight’s dinner, which is the complete opposite.

-This One-Pan Broccoli and Bacon Angel Hair Pasta is filling, but light.
+This One-Pan Bacon and Broccoli Pasta is filling, but light.
 And super flavorful.
 Plus, you only need one pan, so clean up is crazy easy.
 Great recovery from football food and a perfect weeknight meal.